GolsaCodes/Movie-Recommender-Public-/README.md

 1. **Content-Based Recommendation**
 2. **Collaborative Filtering using Matrix Factorization**

-The goal of this project is to implement, explore and compare different recommendation techniques on two public movie datasets.
+The aim of this project is to implement, explore and compare different recommendation techniques on two public movie datasets.

 # 1. Content-Based Recommendation